-In systematic papers, full citations to publications which include original descriptions of species and genera discussed in the text or listed in synonymies should be listed under the References.
+In systematic papers, full citations to publications that include original descriptions of species and genera discussed in the text or listed in synonymies should be listed under the references.

-The References section should include and be limited to all material cited within the body of the paper, either in the text, tables, notes, appendices etc.
+The references section should include and be limited to all material cited within the body of the paper – in the text, tables, notes, appendices, etc.

 Referencing must be according to one of the two following styles:

 - author–date (for scientific papers)

 The author–date style is preferred by those in the physical, natural and social sciences.

 All publications included in the references section must be cited within the body of the paper – in the text, tables, appendices, etc. They need to be cited as in the following examples, with text citations in the form: ‘(Jones 1999: 26)’ or ‘Jones (1999: 26) commented that…’.
 Titles of journals and books should be given in full, including their complete pagination.